 Immigrants to Canada also have legal protection under Canadian federal legislation.

-In addition, all employers, immigration consultants and recruiters have responsibilities to the immigrants and foreign workers who use their services.
+All employers, immigration consultants and recruiters have responsibilities to the immigrants and foreign workers who use their services.
 Learn about these responsibilities in the sections below.

 The Government of Saskatchewan introduced The Foreign Worker Recruitment and Immigration Services Act (FWRISA), on October 11, 2013.
 The Act protects immigrants and foreign workers from being treated wrongly or abused during the immigration and recruitment process.
 Immigrants, employers, recruiters and immigration consultants will benefit from this legislation and a more transparent and fair business environment.